flrd/standardlastprofile/README.md

 The following dataset and functions are implemented:

 - `slp` – Dataset for BDEW standard load profiles in electricity
-- `slp_generate()` – Interface to generate a standard load profile, normalized to an annual consumption of 1,000 kWh
+- `slp_generate()` – Interface to generate a standard load profile for a user-defined period of time
-- `slp_info()` – Retrieve information and examples of BDEW standard load profiles
+- `slp_info()` – Function to retrieve details of BDEW standard load profiles

 ## About the data